The Publisher: Eötvös Loránd University – EÖTVÖS UNIVERSITY PRESS

-Eötvös Loránd University (ELTE) in Budapest, Hungary’s oldest, largest and most prestigious university, started its 376th academic year in 2011.
-In 2010 it also received the distinguished title of Research University.
+The publisher of the ELTE Law Journal is the university press of the Eötvös Loránd University: Eötvös University Press.
+Eötvös University Press is fully owned by Eötvös Loránd University, Budapest (ELTE).
+Budapest ELTE is the oldest, largest and most prestigious university in Hungary.
 Tuition at the Faculty of Law began in 1667.
 No other Hungarian Faculty of Law has a longer uninterrupted record, and it ranks well among Central Europe’s law schools in terms of its distinction.

 The Faculty of Law and Political Sciences maintains wide-ranging international relations, primarily with universities in Europe, and is proud to be involved in educational and research projects with peer institutions abroad.
 Integrating research and education at the Faculty into the European Higher Education Area and fostering international educational and scholarly ties are key components of its vision.

 True to its traditions, ELTE will further expand its international contacts in research, education and student exchange.
 At a time when globalisation and European integration are on the agenda, an intercultural approach to law and its application – in other words, comparative legal studies – are indispensable for a sound analysis of legal issues and the settlement of legal disputes.

 The Journal: ELTE Law Journal